I’ve been asked many times:

 Look at a business’s cash flow statement in its annual report.
 Take the amount of ‘net cash’ provided by operating activities and subtract the amount labelled ‘capital expenditure’ or ‘payments for property, plant and equipment’ (in other words, what the business spent purchasing new assets to maintain its operations).

 There are instances where we may have to adjust this calculation because of the nature of the company.

-For example, we can check out one of our favourite companies, Johnson and Johnson (JNJ).
+One of our favourite companies is Johnson and Johnson (JNJ).
 It’s a mature company which continues to create incredible shareholder wealth by increasing profits, free cash flow and incredible returns on re-invested capital.

 We love to invest in companies which have positive free cash flow like Johnson and Johnson.
 This means that the company has more cash income than it spends on its growth and operations.

 Getting an Accurate Picture of Free Cash Flow

 Just be aware that free cash flow can be volatile.